 As a big fan of “The Count of Monte Cristo”, l was more than happy to visit the setting of that thrilling adventure.
 Federico had never heard of the story, so he was excited and curious, and he has seen the movie at least three times since we visited this ginormous, set on an island chateau.

 Things to do in Marseille: Visit Chateau D’If

 Chateau D’If History:

 Should you visit Le Chateau D If?
 Yes you should.
 It is one of the top highlights of Marseille with good reason.
-Wheter or not Chateau D’If was built shabbily or not, it is still a very impressive sight.
+Wether Chateau D’If was built shabbily or not, it is still a very impressive sight.
 The fact that it is still standing after almost 500 years alone makes it amazing, not to mention seeing a bit of history into the cruel and inhumane conditions under which people were subjected.
 It’s hard to put into words how it feels to be in those cells.

 Related Reading: Notre Dame Marseille

 Pin and Share:

 Have you been to Marseille or Chateu D’If?
 If so, did you enjoy it?
 Would you recommend it for others?